Project rebuild: How DDB Group Melbourne pulled itself back from the brink

 Napolitano says it comes back to the “people first” approach – focusing on “collective growth rather than individual channel growth”.
 “What's the best experience for our people, and then what's the best outcome that we can have from it?”

 I think that's where the opportunity is for our business.
-While everyone else is running around worrying about the other demise of our industry, I'm actually the opposite ...
-Over time we've just added to the workload.
+While everyone else is running around worrying about the demise of our industry, I'm actually the opposite ...
+Over time we've just added to the workload, not considering its impact on the people or the outcomes.
 I think AI technology will allow us to get rid of some of that.

 Where now?